BecauseOfProg/api-docs/topics/Authentication.md

 `POST /auth`

 Get the token of a user, to authenticate it.
-Returns `token` string.
+Returns a `token` string and a `user` field corresponding to a [user object](../resources/User.md#user-object) including permissions.

 ### Request body